Graduate Certificate in Dental Public Health

 - practice dental public health.

-This certificate program adheres to the guidelines of the ABDPH and is designed to allow dentists with the Master of Public Health degree to complete the educational requirements for board certification as a specialist in dental public health.
+This certificate program adheres to the guidelines of the ABDPH and is designed to allow dentists with the Master of Public Health to complete the educational requirements for board certification as a specialist in dental public health.